Fractional Polynomials

 4.1 The variable x has to be positive

-4.2 Influential observations and robustness
+4.2 Influential points and robustness

 4.3 Lack of fit